2004 United States Senate elections: Colorado

 Incumbent Republican Ben Nighthorse Campbell decided to retire instead of seeking a third term.
 The Democratic Attorney General of Colorado Ken Salazar won the open seat.

 Before Campbell's retirement, no prominent Democrat had entered the race, with educator Mike Miles and businessman Rutt Bridges pursuing the Democratic nomination.
-After Campbell's retirement, many expected popular Republican Governor Bill Owens to enter the race, however he declined to run.
+After Campbell's retirement, some expected popular Republican Governor Bill Owens to enter the race, however he declined to run.
 Campbell's retirement and Owens' decision not to run prompted a number of prominent Democrats to reexamine the race.

 On March 10, the same day Owens announced he would not run, U.S. Congressman Mark Udall entered the race.
 The next day, state Attorney General Ken Salazar entered the race, leading Udall to immediately withdraw and endorse him.
 Salazar lost to Mike Miles at the State nominating convention.
 In spite of this loss, the national Democratic Party backed Salazar with contributions from the DSCC and promotion of Salazar as the only primary candidate.

 The two candidates got into an ideological battle, as U.S. Representative Bob Schaffer attacked Pete Coors, former CEO and chairman of Coors Brewing Company, because his company had provided benefits to the partners of its gay and lesbian employees, in addition to promoting its beer in gay bars.
 Coors defended himself by saying that he was opposed to same-sex marriage, and supported a constitutional amendment to ban it, although he noted that he supported civil unions for gay couples.
 According to the Rocky Mountain News, Coors described his company's pro-LGBT practices as "good business, separate from politics."
-Coors defeated Schaffer with 61% of the vote in the primary, with many analysts citing his high name recognition in the state as a primary factor.
+Coors defeated Schaffer with 61% of the vote in the primary, with a number of analysts citing his high name recognition in the state as a primary factor.

 Pete Coors ran as a moderate conservative.
 However, Salazar was also a moderate and a highly popular State Attorney General.
 Coors is also a great-grandson of Adolph Coors, founder of the brewing company.
 His father is Joseph Coors, president of the company and founding member of The Heritage Foundation, a conservative think tank.
 Salazar narrowly won the open seat.
 It was one of only two Democratic pickups in the 2004 Senate elections; Illinois was the other.

 According to the non-partisan OpenSecrets, Coors gave his own campaign $1,213,657 and received individual donations of $60,550 from other Coors family members.

 A state record of over $11 million was raised during the election.